 Even after the heyday of bank robberies and gangsters of the 1930s came and went with the end of the Great Depression, cash-strapped recluses continued to command headlines for their flagrant disregard of the law.

-One of this year’s most notable bank robbers including one coined the ‘Holiday Bandit’, who’s already managed to strike eight banks in New York and New Jersey since December.
-To recognize the lives of those who chose to walk the path less traveled—a life littered with police records, violence and ill-gotten spoils—MyBankTracker.com decided compile its own list of the some of the most notorious bank robbers to have terrorized law officials and the public in the United States.
+To recognize the lives of those who chose to walk the path less traveled—a life littered with police records, violence, and ill-gotten spoils—MyBankTracker compiled its own list of the some of the most notorious bank robbers to have terrorized law officials and the public in the United States.

 Billed “Public Enemy #1” by the FBI, Dillinger died a violent death on July 22, 1934 after being shot by federal authorities outside a Chicago movie theater.
 His life was later immortalized on the big screen by Johnny Depp in the 2009 movie ‘Public Enemies’.